 How much do I have to pay out of pocket?

-There is an $1800 tuition for each student.
+There is a $2,300 tuition for each student.
 Students may be eligible for a full or partial tuition scholarship.
-Students will also be responsible for providing their own scrubs, access to the internet and a computer, a stethoscope, and appropriate face masks (estimated at $175 of supply costs).
-For more information about scholarships please contact Jessica Cooper at firstname.lastname@example.org
+Students will also be responsible for providing their own scrubs, a medical exam and required vaccinations, access to the internet and a computer, a stethoscope, and appropriate face masks (estimated at $175 of supply costs).
+For more information about scholarships please contact Marissa Lupo firstname.lastname@example.org.

-If I receive a scholarship and leave or are removed from the program due to unexcused absence or any other reason, do I have to pay back the scholarship?
+If I receive a scholarship and leave or are removed from the program due to unexcused absences, changing my mind, or any other reason that is in my control, do I have to pay back the scholarship?

 Do I need to buy a computer to complete the online portion?